June 19-22, 2019

 - Complete Hiram College’s College Credit Plus Application.

-- Send in your transcripts, ACT or SAT results, and a recommendation letter from a guidance counselor or teacher to Brittany Jackson (JacksonB1@hiram.edu or by mail: Brittany Jackson, P.O.
+- Send in your transcripts and ACT or SAT results to Brittany Jackson (JacksonB1@hiram.edu or by mail: Brittany Jackson, P.O.
 Box 67, Hiram, OH 44234).

 - If you are accepted to take this for CCP credit, you will receive a letter with a notice.